 In 2019 Pipoyan was among three young choreographers who was invited to Venice Biennale to stage a dance performance with 7 professional dancers from around the world.
 During her artistic residency in Venice in the frame of “Biennale College Choreographers” project Pipoyan staged “What if” dance performance the world premiere of which was at the Teatro Piccolo Arsenale in Venice.

-In 2020 she became “East-West Residents” holder as a choreographer awarded by Creative Armenia.
+In 2020 she became “East-West Resident” artistic fellowship holder as a choreographer awarded by Creative Armenia.

-In 2020, under the leadership of Rima Pipoyan, the Modern Dance department has been opened at the Yerevan State Choreographic College.
+In 2020, under the leadership of Rima Pipoyan, a modern dance department was opened at the Yerevan State Choreographic College.
+Since then, Rima has headed the department.

-Today, she passionately teaches children to dance, she writes plays herself and she travels around the world to perform.
+Today she enthusiastically teaches children to dance, writes plays herself and travels the world to perform, stage performances and give master classes.
 Rima is not someone, who gives up easily.
 Her love to dance goes far beyond just an occupation, it is her life, so she creates a space for herself to grow.